Sunday, 24 December 2006

 In the morning, flying back to Bologna, I saw the headlines in the newspaper, a private hospital in London is "forced to cut 1000 jobs because of lack of funds".

 I have a new Hindi-English-Italian photo-blog, Chayachitrakar.
 There are mornings, when I don't feel like writing much.
 It would be simpler to stick in a nice picture and it will be done.
 That is the logic behind it.
-I have just one camera, a digital kodak, and I don't know about apertures and time of exposure, etc. I can't even take very sofisticated pictures and I don't like special effects, most of the time.
+I have just one camera, a digital kodak, and I don't know about apertures and time of exposure, etc. I can't even take very sophisticated pictures and I don't like special effects, most of the time.
 But I think that my pictures have good human angle.
 May be that is not very modest, but I like the pictures I take!

 This Year's Popular Posts